Skip to main content

 Specific features due to the accumulation of toxic metabolites include bilirubin and urea.
 Jaundice will develop with itchy skin and yellow-colored or high-colored urine.

-Specific features due to failure of synthesis of plasma proteins causing edema and bleeding disorders.
+Specific features are due to the failure to synthesize plasma proteins, which causes edema and bleeding disorders.

-Care for the liver: It is crucial to keep the liver clean and healthy for every day and healthy life.
+Care for the liver: It is crucial to keep the liver clean and healthy every day to live a healthy life.
 This will increase longevity.

 1. Abstain from alcohol.